 USAA Limitless 2.5% Cash Back Requires Direct Deposit

-For one, it only appears to be available in four states at the moment, including Idaho, Kansas, Louisiana, and New Mexico.
+For one, it only appears to be available in a handful of states at the moment, including Idaho, Kansas, Louisiana, and New Mexico.

 So in that sense, you might be losing out on interest if the money has to stay with USAA earning a lower yield.